Daly Cherry-Evans: Allegiance

-Although Cherry-Evans was born in Brisbane, the fact that his great-grandmother is English made him eligible to represent either Australia or England at the test level.
+Although Cherry-Evans was born in Redcliffe, the fact that his mother was born in England made him eligible to represent either Australia or England at the test level.
 In 2011, England coach Steve McNamara offered Cherry-Evans a starting spot on the English team for the 2011 Four Nations tournament.
 Cherry-Evans declined the offer, declaring himself available only to play representative football for both Queensland and Australia should he be selected.